DataDog/storedog/storedog-k8s/README.md

 This directory contains Kubernetes manifests for deploying the Storedog application on a Kubernetes cluster.

-## Prerequisites

-- A working Kubernetes cluster (e.g., Docker Desktop, Minikube, or a self-hosted cluster).
-- `kubectl` CLI tool.

 ## Directory Structure

 ```
 storedog-k8s/
 ├── configmaps/
-│   └── shared-config.yaml
+├── deployments/
+├── ingress/
 ├── secrets/
-│   └── shared-secrets.yaml
-├── deployments/
-│   ├── frontend.yaml
-│   ├── backend.yaml
-│   ├── worker.yaml
-│   ├── discounts.yaml
-│   └── ads.yaml
 ├── statefulsets/
-│   ├── postgres.yaml
-│   └── redis.yaml
 ├── provisioner/
-│   └── local-path-storage.yaml
-├── storage/
+├── ingress-controller/
-│   └── storageclass.yaml
-└── ingress/
-    └── nginx-ingress.yaml
+└── storage/
 ```

+## Cluster Prerequisites

+This deployment requires two cluster-level components to function on a non-cloud or local Kubernetes setup: a storage provisioner and an ingress controller.

-## Storage
+### Storage
 This deployment requires Persistent Volumes for PostgreSQL and Redis.
-For this to work on a non-cloud or local Kubernetes cluster, a storage provisioner is required.

-This repository includes a vendored manifest for the **Rancher Local Path Provisioner** in the `provisioner/` directory.
-When you run `kubectl apply`, it will be installed automatically, providing the necessary storage capabilities from the host node's filesystem.
+This repository includes a manifest for the **Rancher Local Path Provisioner** in the `provisioner/` directory, which provides storage capabilities from the host node's filesystem.
 A default `StorageClass` is also defined in `storage/` to use this provisioner.

+### Ingress
+To expose the application to the outside world, an Ingress Controller is required.
+This repository includes a manifest for the standard **NGINX Ingress Controller** in the `ingress-controller/` directory.
+It acts as the front door for all traffic coming into the cluster.

-No manual storage setup is required.
+No manual setup is required for these components, as they are deployed in the first step below.

 ## Using a Local Registry